 If you've been affected by the COVID-19 pandemic, your lenders may have programs in place to assist you during this time.
 For example, your lender can choose to place an account into deferment or forbearance.
 This means that your payments would be paused for a specified period of time.
-During that time, your account should continue to be reported with the payment status that was on the account when you entered into the forbearance agreement.

 According to the CARES Act enacted to assist consumers affected by the coronavirus pandemic, if an account is placed into forbearance and reported to the credit reporting companies accordingly, the forbearance should not have any negative impact on your credit scores.